Trump releases budget seeking billions for border wall, work requirements for welfare programs

 “I would just say that the whole issue of the wall, of border security, is of paramount importance,” Kudlow said on “Fox News Sunday.
 “We have a crisis down there.
 I think the president has made that case very effectively.”

-Trump also proposed an additional $750 billion for defense, while cutting non-defense discretionary spending by 5 percent below the cap.
+Trump also proposed $750 billion for defense, representing a 5 percent increase, while cutting non-defense discretionary spending by 5 percent below the cap.
 The budget will also increase requests for some agencies, while reducing others to reflect those priorities.
 For example, the 2020 budget seeks to reduce funding for the Environmental Protection Agency.

-Budgets are mainly seen as blueprints for the White House’s priorities and agenda, but are often debated and negotiated on Capitol Hill, where lawmakers craft the appropriation bills that eventually fund the government.
+Budgets are mainly seen as blueprints for the White House’s priorities and agenda but are often debated and negotiated on Capitol Hill, where lawmakers craft the appropriation bills that eventually fund the government.

 And while the budget will suggest it balances in future years, it is also expected to rely on projections for continued economic growth from the tax cuts Trump signed into law in 2017.
 But there's no guarantee that would cover the lost tax revenues.